-Certificates of attendance will be given by the Secretary at the end of each session.

 Certificates of dissection will be issued by the Demonstrator.

 While in cases of sickness or other emergency, the faculty will act with all the leniency that a conscientious regard for the discharge of duty will allow, they wish it understood that their tickets are evidence of bona fide attendance upon the course of instruction, and therefore students are expected to remain until the end of the term.
-If they leave before the close, or absent themselves during the session, without consent of the faculty, their names will be entered upon the record as not having completed the course.
+If they leave before the close, or absent themselves during session, without consent of the faculty, their names will be entered upon the record as not having completed the course.

-FEES.
+FEES. \